Rahul-Bairwa/React-Textflux/README.md

 - **Emoji List:** Edit `Toolbar.jsx` emojis array
 - **CSS:** Edit `src/index.css` for full style control (all classes use `tf-` prefix)
 - **Toolbar/Theme:** Update colors in `src/index.css` for your brand
+- **Media Fullscreen:** Use the `mediaFullscreen` prop to control whether media is clickable for fullscreen preview.

 ---